IARCbioinfo/needlestack/README.md

 Simply add the parameters you want in the command line like `--min_dp 1000` for exmaple to change the min coverage.

+A good practice is to keep (and publish) the `.nextflow.log` file create during the pipeline process, as it contains useful information for reproducibility (full command line, software versions etc.).
+You should also add the option `-with-trace` in the `nextflow run` command line that will create an additional `trace.csv` file containing even more information to keep for records.

 [Recommended values](http://gatkforums.broadinstitute.org/discussion/5533/strandoddsratio-computation) for SOR strand bias are SOR < 4 for SNVs and < 10 for indels.
 There is no hard filter by default as this is easy to do afterward using [bcftools filter](http://samtools.github.io/bcftools/bcftools.html#filter) command.

 [![Join the chat at https://gitter.im/mfoll/robust-regression-caller](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/mfoll/robust-regression-caller?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)